 risk Water extraction is directly from the bore and not the intermittent creeks on the site; Majority of water extracted will be returned to the ground via a water treatment plant and underground dispersion beds at significant incremental costs over above ground; Council assessment supports our approach to water capture, treatment and dispersion.
-3. Noise / Impact on residents quiet enjoyment of properties Two rows of mature trees between brewery and closest neighbour >400m away; Chinaman's beach to install noise measurement equipment and comply with required noise limits as deemed satisfactory by council planning department; The micro-brewery is located approx. 200m from the closest neighbours boundary; Proposed reduction in operating hours to 11am - 7pm daily.
-4. Not permissible due to LEP Individuals who raised issue referred to unamended LEP, prior to addition of Artisan legislation in 2019; Application designed to align specifically with the LEP for artisan food a drink and Shoalhaven tourism strategy.
+3. Noise / Two rows of mature trees between brewery and closest neighbour >400m Impact on away; residents Chinaman's beach to install noise measurement equipment and comply quiet with required noise limits as deemed satisfactory by council planning enjoyment of department; properties The micro-brewery is located approx. 200m from the closest neighbours boundary; 4 Not Proposed reduction in operating hours to 11am - 7pm daily.
+The second reduction in operating hours to 11am - 7pm daily.
+4. Not permissible Individuals who raised issue referred to unamended LEP, prior to addition of Artisan legislation in 2019; due to LEP Application designed to align specifically with the LEP for artisan food and ddo to EE drink and Shoalhaven tourism strategy.
 Council planning department confirms compliant.
-5. It's another Rockfield Park Application developed to ensure the issues raised re Rockfield Park were addressed prior to submission: Aligns with LEP whereas Rockfield Park was a non-compliant development; Significantly less additional vehicle movements generated - seeks to take advantage of existing traffic on the tourist drive v's customers being new vehicles on the road; Significant investment and engagement with council prior to submission re water, traffic, effluent to ensure potential issues carefully considered and addressed.
+5. It's another Application developed to ensure the issues raised re Rockfield Park well.
+Rockfield addressed prior to submission: Park Aligns with LEP whereas Rockfield Park was a non-compliant development; Significantly less additional vehicle movements generated - seeks to take advantage of existing traffic on the tourist drive v's customers being new vehicles on the road;Significant investment and engagement with council prior to Significant investment and engagement with council prior to submission re water, traffic, effluent to ensure potential issues carefully considered and addressed.
 The council and RMS did not object on traffic and transport grounds to the proposal prior to the Rockfield Park Land and Environment review.
 The Land and Environment review did not perform a detailed analysis of the crash data but placed 'significant weight on the subjective fears of local residents'.
 As shown in item 1, these subjective views are not supported by detailed analysis of the data; Since the review there has been a material decrease in accident incidence on KVR.
-At the time of the review 18 accidents were recorded in six year period (3 per annum), in the past four years only 1.25 accidents per annum have been recorded; The council was not satisfied that the development had provided sufficient information on power generation and waste management which has not been raised as an issue for the Chinamansbeach submission; Rockfield Park had 176 parties object including the Berry Forum.
+At the time of the review 18 accidents were recorded. in six year period (3 per annum), in the past four years only 1.25 accidents per annum have been recorded; The council was not satisfied that the development had provided sufficient information on power generation and waste management which has not been raised as an issue for the Chinamansbeach submission; Rockfield Park had 176 parties object including the Berry Forum.
 Despite a concerted campaign to encourage objections to our development 37 people have objected.
 Notably the Berry Forum did not object.
+There is very strong community support for the proposal which Rockfield Party did not arise.
+Park did not enjoy.